themiscadiz/API_Assignment/README.md

-# API_Assignment
- Accuweather API
 <!-- Every README should start with an H1 -->
-# The Good Project Readme Project
+# API_Assignment - Working with Accu Weather
 <!-- A one sentence description of the project or assignment -->
 This is a project is a Website using the  Accu Weather API for the current wheather conditions in New York.